-The Social Innovation and Urban Opportunity Lab (SOUL), is an SFBUILD (Building Infrastructure to Increase Diversity) supported joint research lab between San Francisco State University (SFSU) and the University California, San Francisco (UCSF).
+The Social Innovation and Urban Opportunity Lab (SOUL), is the first joint research lab between San Francisco State University (SFSU) and the University California, San Francisco (UCSF).
 At SOUL we use CPBR, Participatory Technology, Big Data, and geospatial approaches to address Biomedical research questions that are relevant to local communities, alongside SF State and UCSF faculty and student investigators.
 Our goal is to build Power and Self-determination with Vulnerable Populations though Social Medicine, Social Media, Biomedical Research, Big Data, Participatory Health, CPBR, and Emerging Technologies.

 Pushing the edges of innovation: